 Graham Greene, The Quiet American (1955)

 What it’s about: Saigon, French Indo-China, the early 1950s.
 Thomas Fowler, a British journalist, has been covering the French Indo-China War for two years.
-He has a young Vietnamese lover, Phuong, a former taxi-dancer who lives with him and prepares his nightly opium pipe.
-Phuong’s sister is keen for her to make an advantageous marriage with a foreigner, but disapproves of Fowler, who is married and unable to secure a divorce from his estranged (and devoutly Catholic) wife.
+He lives with his young Vietnamese lover Phuong, a former taxi-dancer who prepares his nightly opium pipe.
+Phuong’s sister is keen for her to make an advantageous marriage with a foreigner, and disapproves of Fowler, who is married and unable to secure a divorce from his devoutly Catholic wife.
 Fowler meets Alden Pyle, an idealistic young American recently arrived in Saigon, who is working undercover for the CIA.
-Pyle quotes political theory extensively, denouncing communism and colonial rule and arguing instead for a “Third Force” to secure peace in Indo-China.
-Pyle meets and immediately falls in love with Phuong and later tells Fowler that he wishes to marry her.
+Pyle quotes political theory extensively, denouncing communism and colonial rule and arguing for a “Third Force” to secure peace in Indo-China.
+He immediately falls in love with Phuong and later tells Fowler that he wishes to marry her.
 The two men ask Phuong to choose between them: she chooses Fowler, unaware that his editor wishes him to return to England.
 Fowler writes to his wife in front of Phuong, asking again for a divorce.
 Desperate to prove to his editor that he should remain abroad, Fowler travels to report on a war zone.
 He injures his foot and is rescued by Pyle, who carries him to safety.
 Fowler returns to Saigon and receives a reply from his wife who refuses to give him a divorce.
 Fowler lies to Phuong, telling her that they can get married in the hope that they will stay together.
 Pyle discovers the lie and tells Phuong, who leaves Fowler and moves in with Pyle.
 Humiliated, Fowler leaves again for the front line.
 On his return, he meets Pyle, who describes his plans to marry Phuong and return to America.
 A car bomb is detonated in a public square, killing fifty innocent civilians.
 Fowler deduces that Pyle has allied himself with a renegade general and is responsible for the bombing.
 Despite his misgivings, Fowler tells the Vietnamese about Pyle’s involvement in the bombing.
 Pyle is assassinated and his body is found under a bridge.
 The French police suspect Fowler of being involved with the killing but are unable to produce any evidence.
 Phuong returns to live with Fowler as if nothing has happened.
 The story ends with Fowler receiving word from his wife that she will divorce him, and contemplates his future with Phuong and his responsibility for Pyle’s death.

 Why it’s a classic: The Quiet American garnered almost instant notoriety on its publication for Greene’s perceived criticism of American foreign policy.
 Written in the early 50s, and based partially on Greene’s experiences as a war correspondent in French Indo-China, the novel became eerily prophetic of what was to follow: American involvement in the Vietnam War, the environmental devastation caused by landmines and napalm, and the America’s humiliating military defeat and withdrawal.
 It’s unlikely that Greene, a Brit with his own set of inherited snobberies, would have approved of the radicals of the anti-Vietnam movement.
 Nonetheless, The Quiet American became a seminal text in the political discourse around American engagement with Vietnam.
 Fowler and Pyle’s political disagreements can be read as a metaphorical squabble between two empires – one in decline, the other beginning to assert its power – and their rivalry for Phuong plays out as a battle for the possession of Vietnam.
 Fowler’s cynicism and repeated desire for death is a striking psychological portrait of a man undone by war, just as Pyle is a cautionary tale about the dangers of well-intentioned political zealotry.